clairejyzhang/claire.com/website/posts/2025-01-madrid-ai-strategy.md

 time: January 2025
 ---

 AI strategy internship for a <30-person strategy and design company in Madrid.
-I mostly wanted to experience what it was like living and working in a different country.
+I also wanted to experience what it was like living and working in a different country.

 ### Work reflections